Last updated: September 21st, 2019

 Raw, Organic Honey

 I recommend that you snag raw organic honey from your local health store.
-It will be cheaper this way, and you might even be able to find some honey that’s local to your area (please support your local bee farmers as they’re literally saving our planet).
+It will be a little bit cheaper this way, and you might even be able to find some honey that’s local to your area (please support your local bee farmers as they’re literally saving our planet).

 Constantly seeing this particular tip is really annoying.
 I know.